 Look, I get that tariffs do impact prices, really, I do.
 But these features were decided well before tariffs came into existence.
 The unit has the storage for maps, and has the correct optical HR sensor for ECG (whether or not it has the added wire to the metal bezel required for ECG isn’t known).

 Setting those frustrations aside, my initial trail run with it was good.
 The screen is easily visible in the bright summer-like light, and the accuracy of the heart rate and GPS is also solid (as expected).
 Likewise, I really do like the styling of this particular unit I have.
 It’s awesome, and shows Garmin coming out of their shell a little bit here.
-I also like that Garmin appears to be consolidating some of their different user interfaces this year, continuing with the FR570 & FR970.
+I also like that Garmin appears to be consolidating some of their different user interfaces this year, continuing with the FR570 and FR970.
 Hopefully, that trend continues.

-With that, thanks for reading and stay tuned for the full in-depth review down the road.
+With that, thanks for reading, and stay tuned for the full in-depth review down the road.

-Otherwise, perhaps consider using the below link if shopping on Amazon.
-As an Amazon Associate, I earn from qualifying purchases.
+If you're shopping for the Garmin Forerunner 570 or any other accessory items, please consider using the affiliate links below!
+As an Amazon Associate I earn from qualifying purchases.
 It doesn’t cost you anything extra, but your purchases help support this website a lot.
-It could simply be buying toilet paper, or this pizza oven we use and love.

 The ecg thing make no sense to me.
 Unless they are specifically doing it to push you up to the 970.